AbhinavPraveen/UoP-HPC-Docs/source/user-guide/introduction.rst

 Lovelace uses GPFS for its filesystem.
 It is a parallel file system desgined to give high read/write bandwidth for parallel I/O operations.

-The Lustre file system has a total of 2 PB available.
-These is accesible through on the login node.
+The GPFS file system has a total of 2 PB available.
+This is accesible on all nodes.

 .. note::